SamanthaCord/magic_beans/README.md

 - You will need to install the PDF generator packages: 'html2Canvas' & 'jsPDF'
 - You will need to install the npm package to autogenerate the date 'current-date'
-- You will need to install the npm package for the Session timer to work Timer from 'react.timer'
+- You will need to install the npm package for the Session timer to work: Timer from 'react.timer'

 #########################################DEFAULT REACT README############################################